souldern/souldern.github.io/home/announcements/covid-19.md

 Please call 01869 346800.

 ### Fish and Chips
-Howe & Co fish and Chips visiting the village Easter Saturday (Bovewell between  5.45pm – 6.05pm) and perhaps other days [check their website](https://www.facebook.com/howeandco66/) or phone 07484 360719
+Howe & Co Fish and Chips visiting the village Easter Saturday (Bovewell between  5.45pm – 6.05pm) and perhaps other days [check their website](https://www.facebook.com/howeandco66/) or phone 07484 360719

 ## Nash's Bakery